Diastema: Historical and popular culture references

 In The Canterbury Tales, Geoffrey Chaucer wrote of the "gap-toothed wife of Bath".
 As early as this time period, the gap between the front teeth, especially in women, was associated with lustful characteristics.
 Thus, the implication in describing "the gap-toothed wife of Bath" is that she is a middle-aged woman with insatiable lust.
-This has no scientific basis, but it has been a common premise in folklore since the Middle Ages.

-In Ghana, Namibia, Nigeria as well as throughout many communities in Kenya, diastemata are regarded as being attractive and a sign of fertility, and some people have even had them created through cosmetic dentistry.
-In France, they are called "dents du bonheur" ("lucky/happiness teeth").
-This expression originated in Napoleon's time: when the Napoleonic army recruited, it was imperative that soldiers had incisors in perfect condition because they had to open the paper cartridges (containing powder and ball) with their teeth when loading their muskets.
+In Ghana, Namibia and Nigeria, as well as throughout many communities in Kenya, diastemata are regarded as being attractive and a sign of fertility, and some people have even had them created through cosmetic dentistry.

+In France, they are called dents du bonheur (lucky/happiness teeth).
+This expression originated in Napoleon's time: when the Napoleonic army recruited, it was imperative that soldiers had incisors in perfect condition because they had to open the paper cartridges (containing gunpowder) with their teeth when loading their muskets.
 All those who had teeth apart were then classified as unfit to fight.
 Some men broke their own teeth to avoid going to war.

 Les Blank's Gap-Toothed Women (1987) is a 30-minute documentary film about diastematic women.